 Clear any dirt, dust, and debris from around the condenser.
 This includes twigs, leaves, plastic wrappers, and grass clippings.
-After shutting off the power to the unit, use a hose to wash away dirt, bugs, and other debris with potential to clog the unit.
+After shutting off the power to the unit, a professional may wash away dirt, bugs, and other debris with potential to clog the unit.

 Cover the Unit